apache/maven-site/content/markdown/project-roles.md

 Committee as a whole that is responsible for the direction of the project.

-If things break down and there is no consensus and there is no clear ability to reach any conclusion *and* it is in the interest of the foundation because damage is done and the board expects the chair to act as an officer of the foundation and clean things up, then the chair can act as an ultimate decision maker.
+If things break down and there is no consensus and there is no clear ability to reach any conclusion, *and* it is in the interest of the foundation because damage is done and the board expects the chair to act as an officer of the foundation and clean things up, then the chair can act as an ultimate decision maker.
 However, by this point the